Berkeley-MDes/tdf-fa23-ollioll/README.md

 **Summary**

 I am still trying to wrap my head around GH.
-Everytime I think I have it, something doesnt connect and I am back at sqaure 1.
+Every time I think I have it, something doesn't connect and I am back at square one.
 Ive been a solidworks, fusion 360 user for years and I have to relearn rhino and in a way break it down to smaller bits in GH.

 So I watched more Grasshopper tutorials.